Customizer Engraver CP-V3 product review – wood burning

 6 – Remove dark grain line

-I’m using one of the diamond drill bits with a fine point to slowly and gently remove color from the line.
+I used one of the diamond drill bits with a fine point to slowly, and gently remove color from the line.

 7 – Fixing mistakes

-The arrow is pointing to a spot where I burned, but didn’t want it there.
+The arrow is pointing to a spot where I burned the shadow thicker than I wanted.
 It’s an oops.

-The arrow is pointing to a spot where the pen tip went past the edge of the object.
+In this composite image, a yellow arrow is pointing to a spot where I burned past the edge of the object.
 This happened because I didn’t keep the pen tip in optimal position.

 The yellow arrow is pointing to another oops where I burned past the edge of the object.
 The upper blue arrow is pointing to overburn.
-Overburn happens when you’re pen tip is too hot, and it chars the wood adjacent to where you are burning.
+Overburn happens when the nib is too hot, and it chars the wood adjacent to where you are burning.

 METAL STENCIL